idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step03_coupling.md

 The sub-apps then compute a "material property"... which is then "upscaled" to the Master app via a PostprocessorInterpolationTransfer.

-What we end up with is then a smooth field over the whole Master domain that represents "Diffusvity" - which is then fed as the "Diffusivity" into the diffusion equation being solved by the Master app.
+What we end up with is then a smooth field over the whole Master domain that represents "Diffusivity" - which is then fed as the "Diffusivity" into the diffusion equation being solved by the Master app.

 !---